Black Cherry Basil Ricotta Toast

 - 1 pound cherries

 - ¼ cup granulated sugar, white or brown

 Vanilla Ricotta Toast

-- In food processor or small bowl, stir/whip together vanilla and ricotta cheese.
+- Mix ricotta and vanilla: In food processor or small bowl, stir or whip together vanilla and ricotta cheese.

-- Optional, but recommended: Reduce cherry sauce to a syrup consistency by placing juice in a small saucepan over low heat for 5-7 minutes.
+- Optional cherry sauce reduction: Reduce cherry sauce to a syrup consistency by placing juice in a small saucepan over low heat for 5-7 minutes.
 When juice thickens, drizzle over toast and enjoy!

-- Leftovers & Storage: The basil-marinated black cherries can be saved in an airtight container and stored in the refrigerator for up to a week (possibly longer, but we ate the black cherries so often it didn't last longer).
+- Leftovers and storage: The basil-marinated black cherries can be saved in an airtight container and stored in the refrigerator for up to a week.
 The vanilla ricotta can be refrigerated and stored for up to 4 days, and my recommendation is to toast bread right before serving for best taste.